Agenda

 Presenter: Grant Attwell, Events Director, Cannon Events

-Fireside Chat: Longer Term Health Issues Arising from Conflicts
+Fireside Chat: Longer-Term Health Issues Arising from Conflicts

 Industry fears that the Gulf conflict may well result in some longer-term claims as crew suffer mental health episodes months or even years after the crisis has passed.
 This session will provide a deeper understanding of trauma and how it might lead to claims.
 We will consider how reactions from both owners and insurers now might shape future claims and help reduce the trauma for seafarers.

-Presentation: Surviving the Unknown – Protecting Investigators
+Presentation: Surviving the Unknown

 Recent tragic events have reverberated through the forensic community and the maritime sector.
 In this session, we are going to look at some of the risk factors that can emerge in the post-emergency response phase.
 These risks can impact on all who are involved in the recovery and investigative phase and awareness can contribute to safe outcomes, thus ensuring that all involved can go home safely.

-Panel Discussion: Geopolitics – Where will the Next Pinch Point Develop?
+Panel Discussion: Geopolitics – Where will the Next Pinch-Point Develop?

 Recent events, from the blocking of the Suez Canal to the drought in the Panama Canal and now the blocking of the Straits of Hormuz, have all shown up the potential pinch points for shipping around the world.
 In this panel, we will explore the other possible pinch points caused by war, political interference or climate change.